secretGeek/til/sql_server/Weibull_Function.md

 # Weibull function

-This is a handy function for modelling statistical likelihood of failure (or survival).
+This is a handy function for modeling statistical likelihood of failure (or survival).

 There are four parameters: